scitools-classroom/iris-mesh-tutorial/notebooks/.notebook_shadow_copies/Sec_05_Regridding.md

 **Step 4:** Create a regridder from `mesh_cube` to the single celled cube you created.

 *Note:* ESMF represents all lines as sections of great circles rather than lines of constant latitude.
-It also cannot represent sections of great circles with angle equal or greater than 180 degrees. `MeshToGridESMFRegridder` would  fail to properly handle the single celled cube without the `resolution` keyword.
+This means that `MeshToGridESMFRegridder` would  fail to properly handle such a large cell.
+We can solve this problem by using the `resolution` keyword.
+By providing a `resolution`, we divide each cell into as many sub-cells each bounded by the same latitude bounds.

-If we initialise a regridder with `MeshToGridESMFRegridder(src_mesh, tgt_grid, resolution=10)`, then the lines of latitude bounding each of the cells in `tgt_grid` will be approximated by 10 great circle sections.
+If we initialise a regridder with `MeshToGridESMFRegridder(src_mesh, tgt_grid, resolution=10)`, then the lines of latitude bounding each of the cells in `tgt_grid` will be *approximated* by 10 great circle sections.

 Initialise a `MeshToGridESMFRegridder` with `mesh_cube` and your single celled cube as its arguments and with a `resolution=10` keyword.